-We invite You to visit
+We invite you to a sustainable journey

-the fairy world of Cambodia
+to the fairy world of Cambodia

 UNESCO World Heritage Angkor